Dover, New Jersey: Local government

 Dover operates using the Town form of government, one of nine municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the Mayor and the Board of Aldermen who are chosen on a partisan basis as part of the November general election.
+The governing body is comprised of the Mayor and the Town Council who are chosen on a partisan basis as part of the November general election.
 The Mayor is elected at-large to a four-year term of office.
-The Board of Aldermen is comprised of eight members, with two Aldermen elected to two-year terms from each of the four wards on a staggered basis, with one Aldermanic seat coming up for election each year in each ward.
+The Towns Council is comprised of eight members, with two council members elected to two-year terms from each of the four wards on a staggered basis, with one seat coming up for election each year in each ward.
+The governing body had been known as the Board of Aldermen until October 2023, when the name was changed to the Town Council, making it the last municipality in the state to have used the term Aldermen.